 The staffing level required to receive a 5-star rating in the CMS Nursing Home Five Star Quality Rating System is determined based on analysis of the relationship between staffing levels and measures of nursing home quality.
+CMS continues to increase its quality measure thresholds, which is regularly increased every six months, making it more difficult to achieve upward and five-star ratings.
+CMS increased its quality measure thresholds in 2022, making it more difficult for facilities to obtain or maintain four-and-five-star ratings.
 CMS places a strong emphasis on registered nurse ("RN") staffing.
 CMS posts information on nursing home staffing measures on the Care Compare website including staff turnover rates and weekend staffing levels.
 This new data has been incorporated into the Nursing Home Five Star Quality Rating System.